bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+I knew essentially nothing about it.
+I learned a lot about how to use the package.json.
+I also think the custom middleware you can use is really cool.
+I'm excited to start work with the helper functions.

 - [ ] Describe Middleware?
+Middlemare is what does some work for you before it gets to the main actions.
+It can be to check for good requests, check for authentication, and anything else you design custom middleware for.

 - [ ] Describe a Resource?
+Not completey sure.
+I think thats reffering to the data stored on the API???
 - [ ] What can the API return to help clients know if a request was successful?
+It will return a status code 200 for example and a success message with it.

 - [ ] How can we partition our application into sub-applications?
+We can use server side routing.
+We can also import and export functions from files.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.